A Survey on Event-based Optical Marker Systems

-Finally, one could take advantage of well-known \emph{optical effects}, such as bokeh, for long-range EBOMS.
-In fact, under optical defocus, bright markers, like LEDs, produce large, easily detectable circular patterns on the images.
-These could be used to encode frequency, ID (identity), or motion information, even when the object is far way in the field of view of the camera.
-This is particularly useful for target detection, drone-to-drone communication, and cooperative robot exploration.
+Finally, one could take advantage of some well-known \emph{optical phenomena}, such as bokeh, for long-range EBOMS.
+In~fact, under optical defocus, bright markers, like LEDs, produce large, easily-detectable circular patterns on the images.
+These could be used to encode frequency, ID (identity), or motion information, even if an object is far way from the event camera.
+This seems particularly relevant for target detection, drone-to-drone communication, and cooperative robot exploration.

-In summary, research on EBOMS is still in its infancy and it offers a rich set of opportunities across hardware, software, system design, and applications.
-To face the challenges ahead, researchers belonging to different communities (computer vision, robotics, machine learning, telecommunications, etc.) should work in close collaboration and channel their efforts to usher in a new era of intelligent and affordable event-driven perception systems.
+In conclusion, research on EBOMS is still in its infancy but it has a bright future ahead, offering vast opportunities across hardware, software and algorithm design.
+To~face the challenges of tomorrow, researchers belonging to different communities (computer vision, robotics, machine learning, telecommunications, etc.) should join their efforts to usher in an era of intelligent and affordable event-driven perception~systems.